-B of A 1/24
+Approval Rules B of A 1/24

 You'll be declined for Alaska Airlines and B of A Premium Rewards cards if you have opened or CLOSED that card in the previous 24 months

-Understanding the B of A 1/24 rule:
+Deep Dive into the B of A 1/24 Rule

 This rule is applicable to each card individually.
 As an example, if you close an Alaska Airline personal card within 24 months, you won't be approved for another Alaska Airline personal card.
 Same goes for the business version of that card.
 Close the Alaska Airline business card, and you can't get another Alaska Airline business card for 24 months (though you can hold both an Alaskan Airline personal and business card at the same time).